Edit Transport Rule

 In the Stay Days table, an additional column is introduced to display the name of the generated transport associated with each stay day.

-After the new Stay Days have been added, to generate eligible transports for them, click the "Generate" button at the bottom right of the screen.
+After the new Stay Days have been added, click the "Generate" button at the bottom right of the screen to generate eligible transports for them.

 Editing Dates Before Transport Generation